SchoolOfCode/bc17-w6-hackathon-make-a-codewars-challenge-v3-dne15/PROJECT_PRESENTATION.md

 ## Feedback

-If you have any feedback, please let me know on Learn Worlds! 😀
+If you have any feedback, please let me know on LRN Worlds! 😀

 ## Authors